SchabanBo/qlevar_router/README.md

 ### Dialog

-To open a dialog with `QR` you can do so in simple two ways
+To open a dialog with `QR` you can do so

 ```dart
 // Call QR.show and give it the QDialog object